Rutiktorambe/NewsApp/README.md

 # Note:-
 - If API not works change api from  js file  -or-
-- Clone the Repo. and run offline.
+- Clone the Repo. and run locally.

 ## Features